The Tacit Acceptance Theory of Jesus toward LGBTQ says if one does not openly oppose a position, then one agrees with it.

 9 At this, those who heard began to go away one at a time, the older ones first, until only Jesus was left, with the woman still standing there.
 10 Jesus straightened up and asked her, “Woman, where are they?
 Has no one condemned you?”
 11 “No one, sir,” she said.
 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.”

-Jesus didn’t make adultery OK, He just forbade hypocrites from punishing sin.
+Jesus didn’t make adultery OK, He just forbade hypocrites from punishing that sin with death by stoning.

 Adultery is still a sin, and God is still holy enough to punish it.
 So is homosexuality, as evidenced in the New Testament: